Return to The Definitive RCT Reference Guide homepage

 Vertical RC = Big 90.

 Wooden Crazy Rodent RC = Crazy Vole, Mini Miner.
+Caution: Crazy Vole is subject to crashing

 Wooden RC = Mischief, Woodchip.